 Who should travel with the team?

-- All trips away must be planned to involve at least two adults.
-For further information on appropriate Adult to Child ratios see Practice Note - Planning and Organisation - Members of staff and/or volunteers travelling on the trip who have responsibility for the children and young people or who are in regulated work must be selected in accordance with the Appointment and Selection Procedure - A Child Wellbeing and Protection Officer should be designated for the trip and that person(s) must have undertaken appropriate training
+All trips away must be planned to involve at least • Everyone travelling should be familiar with and two adults.
+For further information on agree to abide by the Child Wellbeing and appropriate Adult to Child ratios see Practice Protection Policy and have received appropriate Note - Planning and Organisation training Members of staff and/or volunteers travelling on • There should be a qualified first aider as part of the trip who have responsibility for the children the group with access to a full and up to date and young people or who are in regulated work first aid box must be selected in accordance with the • Make sure the appropriate members of staff or Appointment and Selection Procedure volunteers have been selected for the trip e.g. if A Child Wellbeing and Protection Officer should travelling with a male group of players, there be designated for the trip and that person(s) should always be a male member of staff and must have undertaken appropriate training vice versa ··· · ·